 Our latest Great Escape is contributed by the team of volunteers at Hoghton Tower, a historic 16th century house and Lancashire’s only baronial residence.
-Here they share their tips on the best places to shop, eat, stay and visit in and around Hoghton in Lancashire’s peaceful Ribble Valley.
+We visit The Ribble Valley with them and they share their tips on the best places to shop, eat, stay and visit in and around Hoghton

 Where in Britain is it?

 Situated at the gateway to the Ribble Valley, Hoghton Tower is one of the most stunning historic houses in the North of England and is perfectly placed for exploring this beautiful and tranquil part of Lancashire.

 It is located a stone’s throw from the sweeping countryside of the Forest of Bowland, and the Lancashire Coast with its famous golf courses and beaches.
 While further north, the historic city of Lancaster and The Lake District are both within easy reach.

 Why should I go there?

 The Ribble Valley is rich in folklore, myths and legends and Hoghton Tower is a castle steeped in history.
 Built in 1565, it has witnessed centuries of English history unfold.
 King James I knighted the ‘Sirloin’ in the Banqueting Hall, Charles Dickens wrote about it, and William Shakespeare is said to have visited as a student.
 It is a place where time stands still.
 The fortified manor sits on top of a hill commanding spectacular views over the surrounding Lancashire and Cumbrian countryside.
 All in all, a perfect getaway for delving into history or simply enjoying the great outdoors.

 Will I find interesting local products to buy?